-A pandemic, epidemic or outbreak of an infectious disease, such as the coronavirus (COVID-19), in the markets in which we operate or that otherwise impacts our facilities or suppliers could adversely impact our business.
+A pandemic, epidemic or outbreak of an infectious disease, such as the coronavirus ("COVID-19"), in the markets in which we operate or that otherwise impacts our facilities or suppliers could adversely impact our business.

-If a pandemic, epidemic, or outbreak of an infectious disease, including the outbreak of any respiratory illness caused by COVID-19, or other public health crisis were to affect our markets or facilities or those of our suppliers, or customers, our business could be adversely affected.
+If a pandemic, epidemic, or outbreak of an infectious disease, or other public health crisis were to affect our markets or facilities or those of our suppliers, or customers, our business could be adversely affected.
 Consequences of a pandemic, epidemic or other infectious disease may include disruptions in or restrictions on our ability to travel.
 If such an infectious disease broke out at one or more of our offices, facilities or work sites, our operations may be adversely and materially affected, our productivity may be affected, our ability to complete projects in accordance with our contractual obligations may be affected, and we may incur increased labor and materials costs.
-If the customers with which we contract are affected by an outbreak of infectious disease, GCR and ODR work may be delayed or cancelled, and we may incur increased labor and materials costs.
+If the customers with which we contract are affected by an outbreak of infectious disease, ODR and GCR work may be delayed or cancelled, and we may incur increased labor and materials costs.
 If our subcontractors with whom we work were affected by an outbreak of infectious disease, our labor supply may be affected and we may incur increased labor costs.
 In addition, we may experience difficulties with certain suppliers or with vendors in their supply chains, and our business could be affected if we become unable to procure essential equipment, supplies or services in adequate quantities and at acceptable prices.
-Further, infectious outbreaks have and could in the future cause disruption to the U.S. economy, or the local economies of the markets in which we operate, and may cause shortages of building materials, increased costs associated with obtaining building materials, affect job growth and consumer confidence, or cause economic changes, including the possibility of an economic recession or inflation, that we cannot anticipate.
-Overall, the potential impact of a pandemic, epidemic or outbreak of an infectious disease with respect to our markets or our facilities is difficult to predict and could adversely impact our business.
+Further, pandemics, epidemics, infectious outbreaks or other public health crisis' have and could in the future cause disruption to the U.S. economy, or the local economies of the markets in which we operate, and may cause shortages of building materials, increased costs associated with obtaining building materials, affect job growth and consumer confidence, or cause economic changes, including the possibility of an economic recession or inflation, that we cannot anticipate.
+Overall, the potential impact of a pandemic, epidemic, outbreak of an infectious disease or other public health crisis with respect to our markets or our facilities is difficult to predict and could adversely impact our business.